JMMP-Group/GO_coordination/meetings/minutes_05Feb2026.md

 Mike Bell (MB), Diego Bruciaferri (DB - minutes), Adam Blaker (AB), Richard Renshaw (RR), David Schroeder (DSc), Matt Martin (MM), Davi Mignac (DM).

-*The rota for minuting follows JMMP people surname in alphabetical order: IA, AB, DC, EB, DB, <ins>EF</ins>, CG, AM, DSc, DS, OT, AW.
+*The rota for minuting follows JMMP people surname in alphabetical order: IA, AB, DC, EB, <ins>DB</ins>, EF, CG, AM, DSc, DS, OT, AW.
 (This was listed in the minutes of Nov 2024).
 We only minute the quarterly meetings, not the monthly ones.*

 ----------